Prashant-yadv/The_car_hub/README.md

 # 🚀 Speed Luxe Showcase

-A modern web platform to showcase **luxury and sports cars** with smooth animations, 3D effects, and detailed car info.
+A simple and modern web platform to showcase **luxury and sports cars** with smooth animations, 3D effects, and detailed car info.

 ---